philou/philou.github.com/_posts/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches.markdown

   teaser: "/imgs/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches/change-glue-teaser.jpg"
   og_image: "/imgs/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches/change-glue-og.jpg"
 variations:
-- Too often, teams revert to their old habits when the technical agile coach leaves.
+- Too often, teams revert to their old habits when the technical #agile coach leaves. #technicalCoach
-- Training part-time technical agile coaches is a powerful way to make the change stick.
+- Training part-time technical #agile coaches is a powerful way to make the change stick in the team.  #technicalCoach
-- TODO
+- Negotiating for each part-time technical #agile coach on a case-by-case basis proved to be the way to go! #technicalCoach
+- Patrice, the first part-time technical #agile coach we trained, has been coaching his team full-time for more than a year! #technicalCoach
+- Thursday PMs are coach-the-coach afternoons: experienced and junior technical #Agile coaches mob through various katas and learn from each other. #technicalCoach
+- When coaching: look for enthusiastic people who get it and ask them if they would love to become part-time technical #agile coaches. #technicalCoach
+- We had to ask 11 people to get 4 willing to become part-time technical #agile coaches. #technicalCoach
+- I would ask at least 10 candidates if they would like to become part-time technical #agile coaches before declaring: "This does not work here!" #technicalCoach
+- To pitch the part-time technical #agile coach role in the organization, we started by turning a few critical people into allies to help us get an OK from others. #technicalCoach
+- We key people one by one and prepared specific pitches to 'sell' our proposal for part-time technical #agile coaches. #technicalCoach
+- We knew the part-time technical #agile coach role had to be official, or developer BAU would eat the 20% up! #technicalCoach
+- Knowing the organization was a clear unfair advantage when pitching the part-time technical #agile coach role. #technicalCoach
+- From experience, growing part-time technical #agile coaches has good chances to make change stick. #technicalCoach

 ---
 _Too often, teams revert to their old habits when the technical agile coach leaves.
 Training part-time coaches is a powerful way to make the change stick._